ZachLiss/bl-rules/README.md

 # League Rules &amp; Regulations
-Documentation for the Bro League Rules &amp; Regulations
+Documentation for the League Rules &amp; Regulations

 ## Proposing new rules
 - Potential new rules can be proposed as an "issue" on github